-- White: Displays when the vehicle starts.

-A steady white light indicates that Lane

-Keep Assist is unable to assist.
+• White: Displays when the vehicle starts.
+A steady white light indicates that Lane Keep Assist is unable to assist.

 - Green: Displays when Lane Keep Assist is turned on and ready to assist.
-Lane Keep Assist will gently turn the steering wheel if the vehicle approaches a detected lane marking.

-- Amber: Displays when Lane Keep Assist is active.
+Lane Keep Assist will gently turn the steering wheel if the vehicle approaches a detected lane marking. - Amber: Displays when Lane Keep Assist is active.
 The light flashes amber as a Lane Departure Warning alert indicating that a lane marking has been unintentionally crossed.
 If the system detects you are steering intentionally (to pass or change lanes), the Lane Departure Warning alert may not display.
+If equipped, the amber light also displays when the Blind Zone Steering Assist detects a potential crash with a moving vehicle in the lane you are entering.
+See Blind Zone Steering Assist (BZSA) ⇔ 263.

 Lane Keep Assist will not assist or alert if the turn signal is active in the direction of lane departure, or if Lane Keep Assist detects that you are accelerating, braking, or actively steering.
-See Lane Keep Assist (LKA) ⇒ 279.
+See Lane Keep Assist (LKA) \Rightarrow 267.